Skip to main content

 • TOKEN_EXPIRATION_MIN : Token expiration delay (in minutes)

-• ARGON2_MEMORY: Memory to use for Argon2 password Hashing
+• ARGON2_MEMORY: Memory to use for Argon2 password hashing

-• ARGON2_ITERATIONS: Number of Iterations to used
+• ARGON2_ITERATIONS: Number of iterations to used

 For details about Argon2, the golang package can give some help https://pkg.go.dev/golang.org/x/crypto/argon2